borrowbot/collection_reddit_raw/README.md

 CREATE DATABASE redditdatabase CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
 ```

-Two tables are required in this database and should be created with the following specification:
+Three tables are required in this database and should be created with the following specification:

 ```
 CREATE TABLE submissions (